Relax

 Flexible Waist

 Also described as “turning from the waist.”
-The waist in T’ai Chi is considered the pelvis or hips, not the line above the hips where you might be fitted for a pair of pants.
+The waist in T’ai Chi is considered to be the pelvis or hips, rather than the line above the hips where you might be fitted for a pair of pants.
 All turning movement in T’ai Chi comes from the hips.
-We have a tendency to be overly oriented to our hands and with good reason.
-Throughout evolutionary history the opposable thumb has served us well.
-However, this concentration of our awareness on the hands contributes to the tension we experience in our neck and shoulders.
-We often act as if the body’s “steering wheel” is the chest and shoulders.
-In T’ai Chi it is the hips.
-Not only do we want the movement to be steered by the hips, but also we want the chest and shoulders to stay aligned with them.
+In daily life we tend to be overly oriented to our hands, and with good reason.
+Throughout human evolution the opposable thumb has served us well.
+However, when so much of our awareness and our activity is focused on the hands, it can lead to tension in the neck and shoulders.
+We often move as if the body’s “steering wheel” is the chest and shoulders.
+In T’ai Chi the “steering wheel” is the hips.
+Not only do we want the movement to be directed by the hips, but also we want the chest and shoulders to stay aligned with them.
 “Eyes, nose and navel” remain in alignment at all times.
-Again this principle relates to “relax.”
+Again, this principle relates to “relax.”
 If we turn the shoulders farther than the hips, we produce a twist in the spine.
-This is tension and compresses the spine in the same way twisting a wet towel compresses it to wring water from it.
+This produces tension and compresses the spine in the same way twisting a wet towel compresses it to wring water from it.
 With the head top lifted up, the spine hangs along the line of gravity.
 Turning from the hips ensures that the spine remains relaxed throughout the movements of the T’ai Chi form.
 In T’ai Chi there is a saying, “One thing moves, everything moves.”
 Relaxing and turning from the hips integrates the upper and lower body in a unified movement.

 Beautiful Lady’s Hand

 This is described as keeping the wrist straight from the elbow to the tip of the middle finger.
 Probably the simplest of the five basic principles, its importance cannot be overstated.
 The wrist is the first of the “nine gates” in the body to relax and open.
 Again, this principle is closely linked to the principle of relax.
 Keeping the wrist straight softens and relaxes the entire arm.
-This facilitates the circulation all the way through the fingertips.
+This facilitates the circulation of the chii being able to extend all the way to the fingertips.
 The bent wrist acts in much the same way a fold in a garden hose restricts the flow of water through it.
 Keeping the wrist straight allows the movement of the legs and waist to manifest in the hands.